About the Canine Brain Tumor Program

 Dr. Arnold is the director of the Canine Brain Tumor Program.
 She is an associate professor of veterinary neurology and neurosurgery.
 As a board-certified veterinary neurologist and neurosurgeon, Arnold has expertise in canine neurosurgery, especially brain surgery.
 She is the lead surgeon for all clinical trial surgeries.
 In addition to her clinical expertise, Arnold's research focuses on studying the genetic similarities between canine and human gliomas, enabling the development of treatments that benefit both species.

-Michele Buettner headshot
+Michelle Buettner headshot

 Michelle Buettner